header icon

 Banks traditionally have acted as one-stop shops, serving a wide range of their customers’ financial needs.
 But that model is changing, the survey revealed.
 As digitally-enabled providers present highly-relevant services at the customers’ point of need, it’s increasingly easy for customers to access purpose-specific offerings–essentially creating a bespoke suite of financial services, from deposits, to payments to budgeting and more.

 This trend is particularly popular with Gen Z and younger millennials: On average, they use more than six financial tools or services.
 And they are using more than half of these tools outside of their primary FI.
 But there was also significant service fragmentation among older millennials and Gen X respondents, with 74 and 57 percent, respectively, reporting using four or more financial services.
+On average, Gen Z and Millennials use more than six financial tools or services.
+And they are using more than half of these tools outside of their primary FI.

 Notably, convenience ranked highly as a driver of this fragmentation–indicating that banks that want to maintain a central role in customers’ financial lives must position their offerings at the point of need by presenting services in a highly contextual, relevant way, leveraging data to create such compelling offerings.